 - Good support

-This racing boot doubles as a sim shoe.
-They are very lightweight, made from suede and leather, the slipper design will comfortably wrap around your foot.
-The fact that the fleece lining has flat seems only increases the comfort as you don’t risk getting blisters.
+This Simpson 28100BK racing boot doubles as a great sim shoe.
+They are very lightweight, made from suede and leather, and the slipper design will comfortably wrap around your foot.
+The fact that the fleece lining has flat seams only increases the comfort as you don’t risk getting blisters.
 The support is also noteworthy, as the padded heel will help prevent fatigue from long sessions.

 Budget Pick: Goodyear Clutch-E Boots

 The grip is also much better than expected.
 Admittedly it’s not the best on this list, but it still performs very well.
 All that being said, the two main selling points of the Clutch-E (other than being made by Goodyear) have to be the midsole and the price.
 The cushioned, EVA foam midsole pads your foot, allowing it to rest comfortably.
 Coupled with the padded ankle coverage, it will take a lot to strain your feet.

 Multi-Purpose: OMP KS-3 Shoes